liferay/liferay-docs/discover/portal/articles/230-calendar/00-calendar-intro.markdown

 # Using the Calendar [](id=using-the-calendar)

-The Calendar widget is a tool for storing and sharing scheduled events.
-It can be used as either a personal planner for individual users, as shared calendar for an entire site, or both.
+The Calendar widget is an updated, digitized, 3D-printed sundial.
+Okay, it's really a tool for storing and sharing scheduled events.
+It's a personal planner for individual users, a shared calendar for an entire site, or both at the same time.
 It can be used to create multiple calendars for a single site or user, to overlay the events stored in multiple calendars for simultaneous view, to send email reminders to users, and more.

 +$$$